jkeveren/file-server/README.md

 ## Usage

-Create a `./config.json` file with contents that folows this following format:
+Create a `./config.json` file with contents that follows this following format:

 ```javascript
 {